hammad93/sorting-algorithm/README.md

 1 ) LARGE INPUT CASE: The unsorted set of integers between 1 and 1000 of size 100 2 ) DUPLICATE INTEGER CASE: The unsorted array of integers between 1 and 1000 of
     size 50 with maximum duplicate amount of 3

+_This is novel research with unknown impact.
+Please contact Hammad Usmani before distributing._